 Hadassah Advocates Get Results

-We work closely with key legislators to ensure that our outreach is coordinated and effective, and that our priorities are at the top of the congressional agenda.
-Following Days in the District with Hadassah advocates, several Representatives became cosponsors of the Research for All Act and the Women's Preventive Health Awareness Campaign.
-The lead sponsors of both bills sent letters to Hadassah thanking us for our efforts.
+Speak out!
+Our advocates work closely with key legislators to ensure that Hadassah's outreach is coordinated and effective, and that our priorities are at the top of the congressional agenda.

 "Hadassah has been a real leader raising awareness that men and women are not treated equally in health research.
 Science needs to serve both men and women, and Hadassah's support for the Research for All Act will hep us reach our goals."